Environmental Compliance Services Blog 28 Jun 2024

 Under the Biocidal Products Regulation (BPR, Regulation (EU) 528/2012) directive, ECHA aims to harmonize the functioning of the biocidal products market in the EU and ensure optimum protection for humans and the environment.

 All active substances present in the biocidal products must be approved and all biocidal products have to be authorized before they can be allowed in the market.
 Exceptions to this principle exist.
-For instance, biocidal products containing active substances under review in the Review Programme may be marketed and used (subject to national laws) before the final approval decision on the active substance, and for up to 3 years thereafter.
+For instance, biocidal products containing active substances under review in the Review Program may be marketed and used (subject to national laws) before the final approval decision on the active substance, and for up to 3 years thereafter.
 Similarly, products with new active substances undergoing assessment may receive provisional authorization to enter the market.

 ECHA’s New Biocide Framework